-- Сору

-- Fax
+- Fax .

-- E-mail
+- E-mail .

-- Secondary E-mail
+- Secondary E-mail •

-- Job Status
+- Job Status •

 - Network Folder

-- Job Storage
+- Job Storage .

 - Workflow

 - Supplies Status

-- Administration
+- Administration •

-- 2Device status lineThe status line provides information about the overall device status.
-Various buttons appear in

-this area, depending on the current status.
-For a description of each button that can appear in

-the status line, see Buttons on the touchscreen on page 16.3Copy typeShows whether copies are color.
+- 2 Device status line The status line provides information about the overall device status.
+Various buttons appear in this area, depending on the current status.
+For a description of each button that can appear in the status line, see Buttons on the touchscreen on page 14.
+3 Shows whether copies are color.
+Copy type

-Copy count The copy count box indicates the number of copies that the device is set to make ------------ --
+Copy count The copy count box indicates the number of copies that the device is set to make.